Pruning My Tree Before I Put On the Cover?

 If you need to dramatically shorten the height of a tree, you will probably cause a lot of vigorous growth in the season immediately following your pruning.
 This growth is caused by an unbalance between the size of the roots of the tree and the size of the above ground trunks and limbs.
 Continue to prune the tree every year to keep the size down.
 Many orchardists prune vigorous trees in the mid-summer to remove some of the new growth.
 This mid-season pruning helps contain the tree and keep it a managable size from year to year.
 As you prune, open up the tree to allow sunlight to enter the whole canopy.
 Shape the tree to look how you want it.
 You will be very pleased with the fruit that shows up.

 Some growers worry about shocking and killing a heavily overgrown tree by over pruning.
-Generally, you can shorten the tree by 30% a year or more and the tree will survive and recover.
+In our experience, we have not observed any sort of shock of this nature.
 In many years of pruning overgrown trees, I have yet to see one die from over-pruning.
+If you have a seriously overgrown tree, check out our guidance on reclaiming overgrown fruit trees.